The Miranda Standard Environment

 values of different types to their print representations.
 See manual

 representation for it.
-A special case of the operator show
+A special case of the operator show.
+Applied

 trailing zeros), using a format appropriate to the size of number.
 For